akinuri/inertial-pan/README.md

 There are two ways to pan:

 - using the already existing scrollbars
-- absolute positioning the content in the container
+- absolute positioning of the content in its parent

 Both has their pros/cons, but absolute positioning is more advanced.
 I'll start with scrollbars, and later transition to absolute positioning.